Home » Pyrenees » A complete guide to hiking La Travessa dels 3 Refugis in the Catalan Pyrenees

 Finally, we spotted the Coma de Vaca hut in the distance.
 It looked so tiny, surrounded by mountains!

-After some more km and we arrived at the destination.
-There, two friendly mountain guards were already preparing the dinner.
+After some more km, we arrived at our destination.
+There, two friendly mountain guards were already preparing dinner.

-Meanwhile, we lay on the perfect grass in front of the hut, did some stretching, and enjoyed a cold beer!
+Meanwhile, we lay on the perfect grass in front of the hut, stretched, and enjoyed a cold beer!

 Afterwards, we could shower and enjoy soup, exquisite rice, and tasty meat.
 We couldn’t have asked for anything else!